 Changing euros in Tahiti, now that’s an idea!

 Welcome to Tahiti Pratique!
-Since you're new here, you might want to sign up for the draw who will designate to the Fête des Mères the lucky winner of a TiTi's Tahiti Tour and download 50 magnificent photos taken in French Polynesia.
+Since you're new here, you might want to sign up for the draw who will designate the December 25, 2025 the lucky winner of a TiTi's Tahiti Tour and download 50 magnificent photos taken in French Polynesia.
 The TiTi's Tahiti Tour is 1000 memories in 1 day, visiting the must-sees with our guided tour of the island by car, discovering the essentials of Tahiti and more!
 Click here to enter the draw and download the photos for free! 😉

 Thank you for your loyalty!
-If you are not yet registered, draw who will designate to the Fête des Mères the lucky winner of a TiTi's Tahiti Tour and you have not downloaded my 50 magnificent photos taken in French Polynesia either, you can still do so in clicking here! 😉
+If you are not yet registered, draw which will designate at Christmas the lucky winner of a TiTi's Tahiti Tour and you have not downloaded my 50 magnificent photos taken in French Polynesia either, you can still do so in clicking here! 😉

 Podcast: Play in new window | Download (Duration: 7:00 — 6.2MB)